-On January 27, 2022, the Oversight Board certified its most recent fiscal plan for the Commonwealth (the Oversight Board Fiscal Plan), which proposes a set of Government efficiency measures that the Government must take ("measures") to increase government revenues and make government more responsive.
-More detailed information about PROMESA is presented in Note Q to the financial statements on pages 68 through 70 of this report.
+On April 3, 2023, the Oversight Board certified its most recent fiscal plan for the Commonwealth (the Oversight Board Fiscal Plan), which proposes a set of Government efficiency measures that the Government must take ("measures") to increase government revenues and make government more responsive.
+More detailed information about PROMESA is presented in Note P to the financial statements on pages 65 through 68 of this report.